 5. Be Consistent

 Children struggle with limits because their brains are still developing.
 In order to follow a limit independently, a child must be able to hold the rule in active memory and have enough impulse control to prevent themselves from breaking the rule.
 These things take many years (think preschool and up) to develop.
-In the meantime, the responsibility is all mine.
+In the meantime, the responsibility is all ours.